 Songs of Death and Resurrection Review| Posted February 25, 2021 What You Need To Know Songs of Death and Resurrection is Demon Hunter's 11th studio album.
 It's a collection of reimagined songs from almost every album in their discography, plus one new original song.
 Every song is rearranged differently than its original, but the lyrics are still the same.

-What It Sounds Like: Any fan of Demon Hunter's "ballads" on their albums will love these songs.
-There are no hard rocking songs or metal music on this record.
-Instead, the band focuses on giving their fan-favorite songs extra attention this time around.
-They focus on adding piano and stringed instruments into the songs, increasing the melodic side.
+What It Sounds Like Any fan of Demon Hunter's ballads on their albums will love these songs.
+There are no hard-rocking songs or metal music on this record.
+Instead, the band focuses on giving their fan-favorite songs a new creative experience.
+The band focuses on adding piano and stringed instruments into the songs, increasing the melodic side.

-Spiritual Highlights: Ryan Clark, singer and writer, says "Writing lyrics that resonate deeply has not only become a personal prerequisite, but a cornerstone of what fans come to expect from the band."
+Spiritual Highlights Lead singer Ryan Clark says, "Writing lyrics that resonate deeply has not only become a personal prerequisite but a cornerstone of what fans come to expect from the band."
 This mindset has been present from the beginning.
 You can see the consistency just by listening to this discography-spanning record.
 Writing about the reality of spiritual warfare is ever-present, whether in heavy or soft songs or whether it comes out in an encouraging or somber song.
 Hope and love remain centerpieces for Demon Hunter.